Tripathi-Manjul/data-engineering-stories/production-incidents/snowflake-cost-optimization.md

 ## Main Story

-"At Karmalife, I reduced Snowflake warehouse costs by about $1,000 per month—roughly 30-40% of our compute spend.
+"At Karmalife, I reduced Snowflake warehouse costs by about $600–$800 per month (25–30% of compute spend).

 **The Problem:**
 Legacy queries migrated from PostgreSQL still used SELECT *, and our BI tool auto-generated queries scanning entire tables.
-On our 50M-row loan transactions table, these ran 100+ times daily, each costing about $8 in compute credits.
+On our 50M-row loan transactions table, these ran 100+ times daily, each costing about $0.50 in compute credits.

 **My Solution:**